json-schema-org/website/pages/learn/file-system.md

 ---
 section: docs
-title: Modeling a file system with JSON Schema
+title: Modeling a file system
 ---
 In this step-by-step guide you will learn how to design a JSON Schema that mirrors the structure of an `/etc/fstab` file.

 This guide is divided into the following sections: